home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 sidebar_label: "Manifest"
 ---

-Since 0.92.0, every integration has a manifest file to specify basic information about an integration.
+Every integration has a manifest file to specify basic information about an integration.
 This file is stored as `manifest.json` in your integration directory.
-It is required to add such a file, except for custom components.
+It is required to add such a file.

 ```json
 {